swaptacular/swpt_accounts/protocol.rst

    can be a negative number.

 Server implementations MAY decide to ignore `PrepareTransfer`_ messages whose timestamps are too far in the past.
+If the server implementation have successfully prepared the requested transfer, a `PreparedTransfer`_ message MUST be sent.
+Otherwise, a `RejectedTransfer`_ message MUST be sent.

 TODO: mention the greedy way this thing should work.